All school preferences expressed by parents must be given equal consideration.

-- Rank order based on the total score achieved in the tests of students on the eligible list.
+Rank order based on the total score achieved in the tests of children on the eligible list.

-In the event of a tied ranking for the last available place, proximity to the school as measured by a straight line from the main school entrance to the house address of the applicant.
-It will be measured in a straight line from the home address to the main front door of the school’s reception area using Ordnance Survey Maps.
+Tie-Breaks: In the event of a tied ranking for the last available place, proximity to the school will be used.
+This will be determined by measuring a straight line from the main school Reception front door to the house address of the applicant, using the Devon mapping system.

 A 'looked after child' is a child who is:

-(b) being provided with accommodation by a Local Authority in the exercise of their social services functions (see s.22(1) of the Children Act 1989) at the time of making an application to the school
+b. being provided with accommodation by a Local Authority in the exercise of their social services functions (see s.22(1) of the Children Act 1989).

 A 'previously looked after child' is a child who: